Renkinios/AERO0015-1_dynamic_analyse/README.md

 ## Introduction
 This project aim to do a dynamic annalyse of a twin-spool turbo-jet engine, with the construction of a finite elment using the open source rose, create the campbelle diagrame at 0 to 2000 RPM, determined the critical speed of the engine, define s modes at 0 RMP and finally look if the speed of 5000 RPM is possible for the system.

+Project is a bit messy i do the first part of it, and this is show with the jupyter

 ## Reqirements
 This project requires the packages listed in the `requirements.txt` file.
 To install these dependencies, ensure you have [Python](https://www.python.org/) and [pip](https://pip.pypa.io/en/stable/) installed, then run the following command: